juan-ivan-NV/ETH-Dapp-tracking-Items-through-Supply-Chain/README.md

 * Port 3000 is for the dapp UI.

-once the container is running you can enter the container terminal and change data like the network mnemonic or any other change in the files.
+Once the container is running you can enter the container terminal and change data like the network mnemonic or any other change in the files.

 <code>docker ps</code>

 <code>docker exec -it [container id] bash</code>

-Once you get into the container terminal, you can follow next steps.
+After getting into the container terminal, you can follow next steps.

 ## Running project locally.